namhyung/uftrace/INSTALL.md

     $ sudo dnf install elfutils-devel

-It also uses libstdc++ library to demangle C++ symbols in full detail.
+uftrace also uses libstdc++ library to demangle C++ symbols in full detail.
 But it's not mandatory as uftrace has its own demangler for shorter symbol name (it omits arguments, templates and so on).

-And ncursesw library is to implement text user interface (TUI) on console.
+The ncursesw library is used to implement text user interface (TUI) on console.
-The ncurses(w) library provides terminal handling routines so `uftrace tui` command is built on top of them.
-As it improves user experience of trace data analysis, you need to consider install it if you do things like `uftrace graph` or `uftrace report` frequently.
+The ncurses(w) library provides terminal handling routines which `uftrace tui` command is built on top of.
+As it improves user experience of trace data analysis, you should consider installing it if you do things like `uftrace graph` or `uftrace report` frequently.

-Also it needs `pandoc` to build man pages from the markdown document.
+Also uftrace needs `pandoc` to build man pages from the markdown document.

 BUILD
 =====

 To build uftrace, you need to install basic software development tools first - like gcc and make.
-And also you need to install dependent softwares, please see DEPENDENCY section for details.
+And you also need to install dependent softwares.
+Please see DEPENDENCY section for more details.

-Once you installed required software(s), you need to run `configure` to set install directory and other features.
-It installs the uftrace under /usr/local by default, if you want install it to other location, you can set the `prefix` variable (see below).
+Once you have installed the required software(s), you need to run `configure` to set the install directory and other features.
+It installs the uftrace under /usr/local by default.
+If you want install it to some other location, you can set the `prefix` variable (see below).

     $ ./configure --prefix=/usr